Moscow closing schools, many businesses as virus deaths soar

 Russia was the first country in the world to authorize a coronavirus vaccine, launching Sputnik V in August 2020, and has plentiful supplies.
 But citizens have been reluctant to get it.

-“I can’t understand what’s going on,” Putin said Wednesday.
-“We have a reliable and efficient vaccine.
-The vaccine really reduces the risks of illness, grave complications and death.”
+Asked if Russia could make vaccines mandatory, Putin said he believes they should remain voluntary.

+“I believe we mustn't force it but persuade people and prove to them that vaccination is better than illness,” he said.
+“We must try to increase people's trust in the government's actions.
+We need to be more convincing and prove it by example.
+I hope we will succeed.”

-Some critics have blamed conflicting signals from authorities.
+Some critics have blamed the slow pace of vaccination on conflicting signals from authorities.
 While extolling Sputnik V and three other domestic vaccines, state-controlled media often criticized Western-made shots, a message that many saw as feeding doubts about vaccines in general.

+Russia is still waiting for the World Health Organization to approve Sputnik V.

+On Thursday, WHO formally restarted the process to approve the vaccine for emergency use — a process that had been put on hold for months because of legal procedures to secure the agreement of the Russian Direct Investment Fund that bankrolls the vaccine to WHO rules and procedures.

+Dr. Mariangela Simao, a WHO assistant director-general for medical products, didn’t specify when a possible approval would come for an emergency use listing for Sputnik V. She said WHO expects to receive in the next two weeks additional data on the vaccine, such as technical and clinical data, manufacturing practices and quality management systems.

-The nonworking period should help limit the spread by keeping people out of offices and off public transportation, where mask mandates have been widely ignored.
+Russian authorities believe the order to keep people off work should help limit the spread of the virus by keeping them out of offices and off public transportation, where mask mandates have been widely ignored.
 The government also urged local authorities to tighten their own restrictions during the period.

 In some regions where the situation is even more threatening, Putin said the nonworking period could start as early as Saturday and be extended past Nov.
 7.